 process plays an important role in developing SCR models.
 As we tried

-to emphasize in this chapter, the choice of the stat-espace is part of
+to emphasize in this chapter, the choice of the state-espace is part of

 the model.
 It can have an influence on parameter estimates and other

 inferences such as model selection (see chapter \ref{chapt.gof}).
 We